-Writing an ESL teaching resume can be difficult if you don’t know what is important to include and what to leave out.
+Writing an ESL teaching resume can be difficult if you don’t know what is important to include and exclude.

-Teaching English as a second language is a division of education that is continually growing, because newcomers to the US and Canada often don’t speak English as their first language, and countries around the world desire to learn English as well.
+Teaching English as a second language is a division of education that is continually growing because newcomers to the US and Canada often don’t speak English as their first language, and countries worldwide desire to learn English.

 Those wishing to acquire a job in education may be more successful if they look for employment in an area such as ESL, TESOL, ELL, TEFL, and TESL.
 The competition for ESL jobs is usually not as stiff as the competition for teaching jobs in other disciplines.